Selected books we've helped authors self-publish in Malaysia

 Some questions answered

-Why would anyone want to self publish?
+Why would anyone want to self-publish?

-Isn't self-pubishing about vanity too?
+Isn't self-publishing about vanity too?

 How does one market one's books?

-Word-of-mouth is also a powerful form of advertising, and authors can leverage the power of their community to promote their book.
+Word-of-mouth is also a powerful form of advertising, and authors can leverage the power of their community to promote their books.
 When readers enjoy a book, they are more likely to recommend it to their friends, which can help to grow an author's following.

 Can authors rescue publishing from predatory publishers?

 The invention of writing allowed for the creation of written works, and printing made their distribution more efficient and widespread.
-Before printing, works were chicelsed on stone or cave walls, copied by hand, making publishing a slow and labour-intensive process.
+Before printing, works were chiselled on stone or cave walls, and copied by hand, making publishing a slow and labour-intensive process.
 Printing made books more accessible and allowed for the development of the publishing industry.

 Bi Sheng, a Chinese inventor, created the first movable type made of earthenware in 1045.
 No surviving examples of his work are known.
 Choe Yun-ui, a Korean civil servant in the Goryeo Dynasty, later invented the first metal movable type in 1234-1250.
 These innovations laid the foundation for printing and the dissemination of written works.

 Johannes Gutenberg invented movable type in Europe around 1450, making it easier to cast type based on a matrix and hand mould.
 This invention reduced the cost of producing books and made them more widely available.
 Books printed in Europe before 1501 are called incunables or incunabula.
-During this time, more books were printed than had been produced by scribes since the founding of Constantinople in 330 AD.
+During this time, more books were published than had been produced by scribes since the founding of Constantinople in 330 AD.

-What is PAKKA-PUBLISHING SOLUTIONS?
+Who is behind PAKKA-PUBLISHING SOLUTIONS?

-The world may be crumbling all around, but we still want — no, need — to write; to share our thoughts.
+The world may be crumbling all around, but we still want — no, need — to write, to share our thoughts.
 With new technologies and self-publishing service-providers, it may be possible for more writers to see their books in print.
-But, unfortunately, this has only made it more difficult to choose.
-The sheer number of companies offering different services — from pre-publishing to marketing and distribution — can make it exhausting to to find the right one.
+But, unfortunately, this has only made it more challenging to choose.
+The sheer number of companies offering different services — from pre-publishing to marketing and distribution — can make it exhausting to find the right one.
 Remember, our urge to create and leave behind a legacy is primal, not a mere cultural affectation to make us look good.
 It's in all of us.